magnolia74/1181dump/README.md

 This is a dump of code used on the CS-1181 class.

 Some of the questions may change in the future, but some remain the same.
 Note: Practice Problem #8 and #9 is changeable.
-Where that there is different prompts.
+Where that there are different prompts.
 Project 2 is not available because the prompt of that assignment is creating your own simple GUI game.
 Go make your own!
 Project 3 has a 1 page paper as a requirement.
 Type out as your own!